haristoyanov/decoupled-power/README.md

 # Parts List
 Below is a list of all circuit parts used for this project, excluding the Printed Circuit Boards themselves, which were ordered from OSHpark.
+The PCB design and schematics are included in the PCB folder of this repository.

 <div align="center">
 <img width="571" alt="image" src="https://github.com/haristoyanov/decoupled-power/assets/99318653/3e2336b5-bade-45c2-9898-a91e48bda6a0">
 </div>